 Cloudy and hazy headlight lenses make your car look like it’s suffering from a terrible case of cataracts.
 Not only do they look weathered, they also reduce the amount of light being projected and potentially impede the ability to see as well at night.
 This was hardly an issue prior to the early ‘90s, when headlights were typically sealed beam assemblies with glass lenses.
 However, auto manufacturers moved away from glass headlights and embraced plastic units instead.
-Some reasons for the shift include weight reduction, safety and the flexibility to mold headlights into more aerodynamic designs that would have been safely possible with glass.
+Some reasons for the shift include weight reduction, safety and the flexibility to mold headlights into more aerodynamic designs that would not have been safely possible with glass.
 Another key factor in the transition to plastic headlights was a change in the federal regulations that permitted the use of replaceable bulb headlight assemblies.
 But with all the benefits of this change and innovation came an unexpected drawback, oxidized and hazy headlights.

 When new, a plastic headlight’s clear polycarbonate lens looks as transparent as glass.
 Unfortunately, a few years of exposure to Ultraviolet (UV) light and being bombarded by dust, pebbles and road debris, the headlights show signs of wear, pitting, turning yellow and becoming hazy, reducing the effectiveness of the headlight beam.
 The primary cause for this appearance is the degradation of the factory UV resistant coating.
 However, when this happens, don’t despair.
 A surprising number of solutions offered in today’s market cater to the do-it-yourself consumer, the professional detailer and the body shop technician.